 BEAST will then run until the specified chain length is reached and has finished reporting information on the screen.
-With a chain length of 20 million, it will take about 30 minutes to complete.
 The actual result files are saved to the disk in the same location as your input file.
 The output to the screen will look something like this:

-'''

 BEAST v2.4.7, 2002-2017

 Bayesian Evolutionary Analysis Sampling Trees

 Designed and developed by

 Remco Bouckaert, Alexei J. Drummond, Andrew Rambaut & Marc A. Suchard

+Deserts of Greenter Science

 Department of Computer Science

 University of Auckland

 remco@cs.auckland.ac.nz

 alexei@cs.auckland.ac.nz

-'''

-Institute of Evolutionary Biology University of Edinburgh a.rambaut@ed.ac.uk
+Institute of Evolutionary Biology

+University of Edinburgh

+a.rambaut@ed.ac.uk

-David Geffen School of Medicine University of California, Los Angeles msuchard@ucla.edu
+David Geffen School of Medicine

+University of California, Los Angolos

+University of Carifornia, Los Angeles

+msuchard@ucla.edu

+Dermiter de Maine & Deserverent

-Downloads, Help & Resources: http://beast2.org/
+Downloads, help & Resources:

+http://beast2.org/